 According the PC Mag article, e-waste is one of the largest environmental problems in the world and it is accelerating climate change.
 Evolving technology exacerbates the problem, but the author suggests it can also be part of the solution.

 “The latest report from The Global E-waste Statistics Partnership calculates that in 2019 alone, the world produced 53.6 megatons of e-waste, and less than 18% of that was documented and recycled.
 The rate of production of electronics has outstripped the speed at which recycling efforts have grown, making for an ever-growing problem. “

 Repair and resale of devices in the US is a regulated industry however, which often leads to new purchases when a device fails.
-Adding to the difficulty of finding authorized repair facilities and the voiding of product warranties, the price of new devices and the speed at which technology evolves, makes it more attractive to discard old cell phones and computers, rather than repair them.
+It’s sometimes difficult to find authorized repair facilities and repairs can void the product warranties.
+Additionally, the price of new devices and the speed at which technology evolves makes it more attractive to discard old cell phones and computers, rather than repair them.

-While re-use can have an impact on the digital divide (the inequality of affordable devices for lower income families and individuals worldwide), re-use also prolongs the inevitable.
+Re-use has an impact on the digital divide (the inequality of affordable devices for lower income families and individuals worldwide).
+It also prolongs the inevitable.
 At some point, that device will be at the end of it’s life.

-Recycling e-waste – separating the plastics, from the metals and glass, then processing that material to be used in new production, saves the landfills, and our natural resources.
+Recycling e-waste separating the plastics, from the metals and glass.
+Processing that material to be used in new production, saves the landfills, and our natural resources.